-I’ve paired this mustard cream sauce with everything bagel chicken cutlets, as well as on a slow-roasted salmon, on top of steamed asparagus, or as a steak sauce.
+I’ve paired this mustard cream sauce with chicken cutlet recipes, as well as on a slow-roasted salmon, on top of steamed asparagus, or as a steak sauce.
 Sometimes I change it up and use a whole-grain Dijon mustard for some added texture, and even change out the thyme for another herb such as tarragon.
 A bit of horseradish works well for a steak sauce.
 It’s such a versatile base for a sauce, so feel free to change it up and have some fun.

 A spoonful of mustard cream sauce dripping in a copper pot